Prospective students must:

 - Submit official transcripts of all post-secondary colleges/universities.
 Official transcripts should be mailed directly from the college/university.

-- Submit a one-to-two-page personal statement in the student's own handwriting stating why he/she wishes to become a Sonographer.
+- Submit a one-to-two-page personal statement in the student's own handwriting stating why he/she wishes to become a sonographer.
+(Upload document on application.)

-- Submit two letters of recommendation using the school's form letter. (download PDF of recommendation form).
+- Submit two letters of recommendation using the school's form letter.
+Download recommendation form PDF.

 - Mail application material to: Froedtert Hospital School of Diagnostic Medical Sonography, 9200 W. Wisconsin Ave., Milwaukee, WI 53226.